Salvia nemorosa ‘May Night’

 What are some common names for this plant?

-Salvia ‘May Night’ is commonly known as meadow sage and is sometimes called woodland sage.
+Salvia nemorosa is commonly known as meadow sage and is sometimes referred to as woodland sage.

 Yes.
-The nectar-rich flowers are highly attractive to bees, butterflies, and hummingbirds throughout the bloom period.
+The nectar-rich flowers attract bees, butterflies, and hummingbirds throughout the bloom period.
+Explore additional selections in our Perennials collection.

 It often does.
 Cutting back spent flower spikes after the initial bloom can encourage a second round of flowering later in the season.

-How does ‘May Night’ compare to other perennial salvias?
+How does it compare to other perennial salvias?

-‘May Night’ is known for its especially deep flower color and sturdy stems, which help it maintain an upright habit compared to looser or floppier salvia varieties.
+‘May Night’ is known for especially deep flower color and sturdy stems, which help it maintain a clean, upright habit compared to looser-growing varieties.
+Browse more options in our Deer-Resistant Perennials and Grasses collection.